Fe7rodrigues/fe7rodrigues/README.md

 <tr>
     <td>

-#### I'm a junior front end developer.
-My work consists of developing rich user interfaces and experiences for websites and applications using HTML, CSS, JavaScript and other web technologies.

-In addition, I'm responsible for prototyping and composing responsive layouts, creating interface styles, coding interactive features, and creating animations and graphics for websites.
-Other responsibilities include testing, debugging and fixing performance issues and creating technical documentation for other developers.

-As a junior front end developer, I also develop websites using modern frameworks such as Angular, React, Vue and others, and I keep up to date with the latest web trends and technologies.

-My experience in design, usability. 😀
+I'm a web developer with a focus on front-end development.
+I love creating projects and working together with other programmers.

+My main interests include HTML, CSS, JavaScript, ReactJS and other web technologies.
+I have been working with these technologies for over a year and I strive to improve my skills every day.

+In this profile, you will find my personal projects and some work done.
+Also, I post articles about web development and related technologies to help other programmers.

   </br>

 - 🎓 Studying Systems Analysis and Development - UNIP

-- 📚 I am currently studying: One Oracle Next Education
+- 📚 Graduated from One Oracle Next Education

 - 🌱 Exploring new technologies, techniques and solutions.